Porges/ways-to-play/src/articles/cards/japan/hanafuda/art/art.md

 >
 > An elaborate 19th century <span lang="ja-Latn">kimono</span> with Mount <span class="noun" lang="ja-Latn">Hōrai</span> pattern: plum and pine trees with cranes, atop a large turtle.

-The first month is represented by pine trees (<span lang="ja">松</span> {% pronounce pronouncer="_ai_" word="matsu" lang="ja-Latn" file="pronunciation_ja_松.mp3"
+The first month is represented by pine trees (<span lang="ja">松</span> <Pronounce pronouncer="_ai_" lang="ja-Latn" file="pronunciation_ja_松.mp3">matsu</Pronounce>).
- %}).
 The bright card shows a crane and pine trees, with the sun rising in the background.
 Both the crane and the pine are symbols of longevity, so they are a common combination in Japanese art; the mythical [Mount <span class="noun" lang="ja-Latn">Hōrai</span>](https://en.wikipedia.org/wiki/Mount_Penglai), a dwelling-place of immortals, is depicted as wooded with pine trees and populated by cranes.

 > [!figure]
 >